-This plugin provides an Opt-Out functionality for Google Analytics by setting a cookie that prevents analytics.js or gtag.js to collect data.
-The new GDPR rules requires an opt-out.
+This plugin provides opt-out functionality for Google Analytics by setting a cookie that prevents analytics.js or gtag.js from collecting data.
+The new GDPR rules require an opt-out.

-The free and the pro version have now been merged together.
-So you now can have the option to activate a banner, too!
-Enjoy!
+The free and pro versions have now been merged.
+So now you can also activate a banner!
+Have fun with it!

 ეს პლაგინი უზრუნველყოფს 1 ბლოკს.

 - Install and activate the plugin via your WordPress Administration panel